Lakshmisaiamulyapratti/lexical-analyzer/README.md

 The OCaml program that is implemented here is a common or basic tokenizer that is used in classifying an input string into tokens and these tokens are further categorized into Keywords, Operators, Punctuation, Integer Literals, Identifiers or also as Unknown on the basis of predefined sets & patterns that are given in the code.

 ## Features:-
---> Here it identifies and also classifies some common programming constructs like "Keywords" such as if, else, while, etc., "Operators" such as +, -, *, etc.,  "Punctuation" such as {, }, ;, etc., --> Also, identifies some integer literals and identifiers that are valid on the basis of a given set of rules.
+--> Here, it identifies and also classifies some common programming constructs like "Keywords" such as if, else, while, etc., "Operators" such as +, -, *, etc.,  "Punctuation" such as {, }, ;, etc., --> Also, identifies some integer literals and identifiers that are valid on the basis of a given set of rules.
 --> This mainly supports basic method of classification of input string that is given into tokens there by allowing it to parse some expressions that are simple too.